All 5 of these healthy school lunch ideas have been Willow tested and approved!

 It tastes just as good cold and is easily paired with any fruit or vegetable your child may like.
 You can even add in a sweet treat, like my cookies here, to really put a smile on your little one’s face.

 Hopefully, these ideas can give you some inspiration for school, daycare, or even lunch at home this summer!
-I love being able to come up with fun ideas to keep my daughter healthy and full, and not having to send her with the same boring meal every single day!
+I love being able to come up with fun ideas to keep my daughter healthy and full, and not having to send her to the same boring meal every single day!

 Healthy lunches are an important staple in a kid’s day!
 It keeps them going during school and helps them better focus on their work.
 Adding in sweet options, veggies, and some HappyTot Whole Milk Yogurt with Vitamin D and mindfully made with probiotics, can give your kid the energy boost they need to make it through the day!